astromerik/big-city-golf/README.md

 * Navigation bar - Collabsable when screen size is below 993 pixels, different options depending if user is logged in or not
 * Login functionality - Fully functional login and user registration process
-* CRUD - Users are able to upload, read, and delete content in the database.
+* CR(U)D - Users are able to upload, read and delete content in the database.
 * Sorting - Users are able to sort through golf courses.
 * Stripe payment functionality